seqeralabs/seqera-kit/README.md

 - Launching on Tower Enterprise

   If you are a customer with Seqera Labs you will need access to a Workspace with Launch permissions, as well as a pre-defined Compute Environment where you can launch a pipeline.
-Please customise the entries in the config below as required:
+Please customise the entries in the config below as required.

   1. Create a file called `hello_world_config.yml` with the contents below: